mbrylewi/BookingScrapper/README.md

 For example :

+This  command will provide data for the 3rd February for the hotels "Stay Japan Art Deco" and  "Le Meridien"

 `$ python scrapper.py --competitors  "Stay Japan Art Deco" "Le Meridien "  --checkin 2022-02-03`
-This  command will provide data for the 3rd February for the hotels "Stay Japan Art Deco" and  "Le Meridien".